 There’s no single mercury detox method.
-It can be done by a doctor with the use of medication.
+A doctor can do it using medications.
 There are also a variety of home remedies that some claim can help to remove mercury from your system.

 Read on to learn more about mercury detox methods and who should do one.

 Mercury is a type of heavy metal that occurs naturally in the environment.
 It’s also used in a variety of industrial products, from thermometers to light switches.
 There are several types of mercury.
 All can be toxic to humans, but some types are more harmful than others.

-However, another type — methyl mercury — is easily absorbed by the gut.
-It can also enter the body, in vapor form, through the skin.
-This type is found in fish and seafood.
+However, the gut easily absorbs another type called methyl mercury.
+It can also enter the body, in vapor form through the skin.
+Methyl mercury is most commonly found in fish and seafood.

 Mercury is also found in:

 - light bulbs

 Mercury poisoning can lead to a range of symptoms.
 They tend to appear as mercury slowly builds up in your body over a long period of time.
 Symptoms can also come on suddenly if you’ve recently been exposed to high amounts of mercury.